-RCBC is bringing the modern campus experience to its main campus in Mount Laurel, which will enhance students' ability to collaborate with their peers and outstanding faculty, which will help you succeed.
+RCBC offers the modern campus experience to its main campus in Mount Laurel, which enhances students' ability to collaborate with their peers and outstanding faculty.
 We are committed to helping students meet their educational and professional goals in the most affordable, accessible and engaging educational environment.